tobiasvl/moon-invaders/README.md

 * `8.wav` / `ufo_lowpitch.wav` (UFO death)
 * `9.wav` / `extendedplay.wav` (extra life)

-Note that at least one website that provides these files for download have swapped the names o `shoot.wav` and `invaderkilled.wav`.
+Note that at least one website that provides these files for download have swapped the names of `shoot.wav` and `invaderkilled.wav`.

-I have also been unable to find `9.wav`/`extendedplay.wav` online, so those names are just guesses.
-In port/bit sequence, it should actually have been `4.wav`.
-If anyone has found the sound file online, please let me know!